smarter-project/hydra/README.md

 #### Details

 The directory "image" located on the directory `<local image directory>`.
 The image will be downloaded and configured once and new runs will reuse the umage (much faster startup).
-A few variables of list below (user configuration, shared directories for example) will re-download the image.
+A few variables of list below (user configuration, shared directories for example) if changed from when the image was first download will trigger a re-download of image.
 SSH will be availabe at port 5555 and Containerd CRI will be available at port 35000.
 A csi-proxy or crismux running on the host can be used to convert that port to a socket if required.